 - Memory loss

 Have you ever noticed that after eating a food, you became bloated and then suddenly you’re irritable, depressed, or so foggy-minded you want a nap?
 This is an example of how a substance introduced to your gut can immediately affect your brain chemistry.

 I write more about the vagus nerve and the gut-brain axis in my brain book.

 Improving your vagus nerve with coffee enemas

-In functional neurology, we use a variety of exercises to rehabilitate the vagus and make it stronger.
+In functional medicine we use a variety of exercises to rehabilitate the vagus and make it stronger.
 Like muscles, neurons need constant stimulation to be healthy.
 If you break your arm and wear a cast, the muscles shrink within a few weeks from reduced activity.
 Neurons are no different.
 Without activation they lose function.

 Vagal exercises are easy to perform at home.
 I commonly prescribe these exercises to my patients who have poor vagal tone and gut-brain axis failure: gargling, gagging reflex with a tongue depressor, loud singing, and coffee enemas.